 - Ability to maintain cooperative working relationships with people from diverse ethnic, cultural, and socio-economic backgrounds.

 - Ability to carry out a variety of professionally complex assignments successfully.

 - Rapidly acquire a general knowledge of the overall operation, functions, and programs of California State.

 To view the full list of qualifications and job responsibilities, please click the Position Description button above.

 Education and Experience

-- Equivalent to graduation from a four-year college or university in one of the behavioral sciences, public or business administration or a job-related field.
+- Graduation from a four-year college or university in one of the behavioral sciences, public or business administration or a job-related field.

-- Equivalent of two years of professional experience in one of the student services program areas or in a related field.
+- Two years of professional experience in one of the student services program areas or in a related field.
 (A master's degree in a job-related field may be substituted for one year of professional experience.)